 Whether you’re an IT novice fresh out of college or someone who is “changing gears” by learning a different skill set mid-career, you’re likely to run into a Catch-22: how can you gain experience without a having a job, and how can you get a job without experience?
-Internships are one answer, but what if the internship duration isn’t long enough (many employers look for years of on-the-job practice, not months)?
+College is one answer and there are plenty of options for both federal and private student loans.
+Internships are another answer, but what if the internship duration isn’t long enough (many employers look for years of on-the-job practice, not months)?
 And what if you’re not able to get your “foot in the door” with an internship at all?
 Worry not, for there are several routes to go to add valuable experience to your resume.

 1. Volunteer for non-profit organizations

 This is perhaps the best of way to obtain experience.
 Many not-for-profit organizations have a very meager budget for IT-related needs, so often their websites suffer (if they even have a site).
 That’s where you come in.
 Volunteer to build or improve their site for free.
 The amount of money you may “lose” will be more than made up for with the experience you’ll gain.
 And if the organization is actually a cause you believe in, you will help by furthering the cause.
 Plus, projects done for highly-respected, professional organizations look a lot better on your resume to future employees than work done on your friend’s cousin’s video game site.

 A great method to get side work is to advertise your services (which again, will be for free) on technical-oriented and career boards.
 Perhaps someone is just looking for a logo or two to be made.
 Or they might need assistance with a script.
 These small favors to others may seem insignificant on the grand scheme of things, but it’s another project you can add to your resume.
 Additionally, since you’re doing it for free for someone, you’ll have a grateful new associate who you could use as a tech reference.